The Benefits of POS System and Dispensary Menu IntegrationLisa RoughMarch 15, 2017

-If you’re the owner or operator of an up-and-coming cannabis dispensary serving customers and patients, one of the most important parts of tracking your sales and revenue will come from your point-of-sale (POS) system.
-For businesses that are listed on Leafly, one of the best ways to maximize store pages is to integrate Leafly menus and POS systems.
+If you’re the owner or operator of an up-and-coming cannabis dispensary that serves customers and patients, one of the most important tools to help you track your sales and revenue will be your point-of-sale (POS) system.
+For businesses listed on Leafly, one of the best ways to maximize store pages is to integrate Leafly menus and POS systems.

 What is POS integration?